HOME WISE Uranium Project > Radiation >

 ICRP sets up a Task Group on Protection of the Environment

-Discussion Paper by Task Group Chairman Lars-Erik Holm external link (23k PDF)
+Discussion Paper by Task Group Chairman Lars-Erik Holm (23k PDF)

 UNSCEAR releases 2000 report